n11software/link/README.md

 # Link
-Link is a web library for C++ built with a focus of speed.
+Link is a web server library for C++ built with a focus of speed.

 # Build and Install Link
 Make sure you install CMake, GCC, Ninja, and OpenSSL.